Netflix hikes prices again – KION546

 Los Angeles (CNN) — Netflix has raised its prices again.

-The company on Wednesday announced price increases for some subscription tiers in the United States, United Kingdom and France.

-The streaming giant said in its third-quarter earnings report that its premium ad-free plan in the United States will increaseby $3 per month, to $22.99, starting Wednesday.
+The streaming giant said in its third-quarter earnings report that its premium ad-free plan in the United States will increase by $3 per month, to $22.99, starting Wednesday.
 Its one-stream basic plan will rise to $11.99 in the United States.
+All other plans, including its entry-level, $6.99-a-month ad-supported tier, will remain at the same monthly cost.

+Netflix also announced price increases for some subscription tiers in the United Kingdom and France.

 Netflix also said that adoption of its advertising tier plans continues to grow, with membership up almost 70% compared to the previous quarter.